gogo8232/leepark.github.io/README.md

 I will upload this when it is complete and ready for use.
 If you want to look it up, please ask me for a copy via email.

+Note: the code named "wiley_to_canvas" is no longer in my interest.
+It was made to import gradebook from wiley plus canvas to uky canvas, but they are now integrated; hence creating a program for that is not meaningless.